 - A copy/paste user persona template

-- A quick checklist
+- A quick checklist for quality control

 Use the sections below as building blocks; keep what you need and delete the rest.